brendt/stitcher.io/src/content/mails/static-analysis-09.md

 I must admit that being used to Psalm and PHPStan, this bare-bones approach was a little off-putting.

-There are some proponents of Phan though, claiming it has better integration with PHP extensions and doesn't bother developers with false positives — I can see merit in those.
+On the other hand, proponents of Phan say it has better integration with PHP extensions and doesn't bother developers with false positives — I can see merit in those.

 Yet, what I think is lacking the most is a proper community: there's no Twitter account for Phan or dedicated website.
 It kind of lives on its own in its GitHub repository, while Psalm and PHPStan are much more _out there_.
 That doesn't say anything about the tool itself, though a small community often is a limiting factor in its growth.